 Your MacBook comes with 90 days of technical support and one year of hardware repair warranty coverage at an Apple Store retail location or an Apple-authorized repair center, such as an Apple Authorized Service Provider (AASP).
 You can extend your coverage by purchasing the AppleCare Protection Plan.
-For information, visit www.apple.com/support/products or visit the website address for your country listed below.
+For information, go to www.apple.com/support/products or the website for your country listed below.